 PIC stands for prior informed consent.
-The Regulation governs the import and export of hazardous chemicals.
+The PIC Regulation governs the import and export of hazardous chemicals.

-The PIC Regulation must be taken into account when exporting severely restricted and prohibited chemicals.
+The PIC Regulation must be taken into account when exporting restricted and prohibit-ed chemicals.
 It governs the notification procedure and the process for requesting explicit consent prior to export.
-Hazardous substances when exported are labelled as usual within the EU, but in the official language of the receiving country.
+Hazardous substances, when exported, must be labelled as usual within the EU, but in the official language of the receiving country.

 © Uwe Völkner, Fotoagentur FOX

 Regulation (EU) No 649/2012 concerning the export and import of hazardous chemicals implements the Rotterdam Convention on the Prior Informed Consent Procedure for certain hazardous industrial chemicals, plant protection products and biocides (PIC procedure) within the European Union.

 Substances in Annex I to this regulation are chemicals that are prohibited or subject to severe restrictions in the European Union.
 Exports of substances in Annex I are subject to notification, i.e. the exporter must report the first export of any such substance to a non-EU country in each calendar year in accordance with Article 8(2).